DarryanM/SEM_Group4/use-cases/use-case-15.md

-# USE CASE: 15 Produce a report on The top N populated cities in a country where N is provided by the user.
+# USE CASE: 15 Produce a report on The top N populated Cities in a Country where N is provided by the user.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As the *Data Analyst* we want to *Produce a report on The top N populated cities in a country where N is provided by the user* so that I can  *allow easy access to this population information.*
+As the *Data Analyst* we want to *Produce a report on The top N populated Cities in a Country where N is provided by the user* so that I can  *allow easy access to this population information.*

 ### Scope